Like Manna from Heaven

 The bus approaches the entrance to the square bordering the Zabaltani district and drives past some big rubber tires scattered on the side of the road.
 Despite my stress-induced alertness, at that moment I fail to curb the tide of memories flooding back and drowning my brain.
 We take a right turn in front of the big sports center named after the square: Abbassiyyin International Sports Center.
 I had spent hours in front of that building over the last few years, waiting for any means of transport to arrive and take me home to the inner part of the Eastern Ghouta suburbs.

-We hadn’t called it Eastern Ghouta back then. ...Read more
+We hadn’t called it Eastern Ghouta back ...Read more

 Choose your own adventure